SIGBlockchain/project_aurum/README.md

 Project Aurum
 =============
-Aurum is a UIC ACM proprietary blockchain project.
+Aurum is a proprietary UIC ACM blockchain project.
 The current planned use case is a token to be exchanged among students.

 ## Motivation
-To create a working blockchain and learn about the technology by developing one from scratch.
-Developers use software engineering concepts to gather experience in constructing a complex, collaborative, and efficient product.
+To create a working blockchain and learn about the technology behind it.
+SIG Blockchain Developers use software engineering techniques to construct a complex, collaborative, and efficient product.

 ## Tech/framework used